Hurricane Joaquin: Elsewhere

 In the Turks and Caicos Islands, heavy rains and storm surge from Joaquin compromised infrastructure, including roadways, docks, and bulkheads.
 The seawall along Front Street on Grand Turk Island was damaged, prompting officials to close part of the road.
 Multiple homes along the coast faced flooding and leaking roofs.
 In several areas, pounding surf brought about coastal erosion and deposited large volumes of seaweed.
 Providenciales International Airport remained closed for two days while its storm-damaged weather station awaited replacement.
 Additionally, the territory lost fruit and vegetable crops to the storm, especially at the government farm on North Caicos.

 Although Joaquin ultimately tracked far to the east of the United States, a non-tropical low over the Southeast tapped into the hurricane's moisture.
 An atmospheric river developed between the two systems, resulting in record-shattering rains and flooding across North and South Carolina.
 Several areas of South Carolina saw accumulations exceeding the threshold for a 1-in-1,000-year event.
 The subsequent floods inundated large areas of the state—with areas around Charleston and Columbia hardest-hit—and killed 19 people.
 This storm caused an additional $2 billion (2015 USD) in damage.

 Retirement

-On April 25, 2016, it was announced by the World Meteorological Organization that the name Joaquin would be retired, due to the severe damage in the Bahamas and sinking of the SS El Faro.
-The name was replaced with Julian for the 2021 Atlantic hurricane season.
+Because of the severe damage in the Bahamas and the deaths at sea caused by the storm, the name Joaquin was retired by the World Meteorological Organization in April 2016.
+The name was replaced with Julian for the 2021 season.